More than 750,000 still without power in Laura’s aftermath

 “We think there are going to be people who realize relatively quickly that either they can’t stay in their homes or can’t go back to their homes,” said Christina Stephens, a spokeswoman for Louisiana Gov. John Bel Edwards.

-Restoration of basic services could take weeks or months, and full rebuilding could take years.
+Restoration of those services could take weeks or months, and full rebuilding could take years.

 In Lake Charles, Ira Lyles returned to find that his downtown salon called The Parlor House survived with little damage, but his home was destroyed.